Fire and rescue services

 Also avoid the general vicinity around the camps when there's heightened tension or armed clashes.
 Stray ammunition has caused casualties.

 Don't go to Tripoli's Jabal Mohsen and Bab-al-Tabbaneh neighbourhoods.
-Violent clashes in the early stages of the Syrian conflict killed more than 200 people.
 The risk of civil unrest remains high and can turn violent.

 In 2019, a lone wolf terrorist attack in Tripoli killed 4 members of the security service.